googleapis/google-cloud-python/docs/bigquery-usage.rst

    :start-after: [START client_run_sync_query]
    :end-before: [END client_run_sync_query]

-If the rows returned by the query do not fit into the inital response, then we need to fetch the remaining rows via ``fetch_data``:
+If the rows returned by the query do not fit into the initial response, then we need to fetch the remaining rows via :meth:`~google.cloud.bigquery.query.QueryResults.fetch_data`:

 .. literalinclude:: bigquery_snippets.py
    :start-after: [START client_run_sync_query_paged]